sinak/sinak.github.com/_posts/2014-02-12-thoughts-about-tdwfb.md

 I'm not sure how 80k calls and over 500k emails counts as "barely registering."
 That's not to mention over 400k shares on Facebook, and another 100k on Twitter and Google Plus.
 And over 200 million page views of the banner.

 Compare Tuesday with the lead-up to the vote on Rep. Amash's bill to defund NSA's call records program.
 In two days about 15,000 calls were made through DefundTheNSA.com.
-Staffers reported back that their phones were busy throughout the day.
+Staffers reported that their phones rang heavily in support of the bill.
 <br><br>
 > **"Most of those [calls and emails] were directed to Senator Dianne Feinstein."**

 I have no idea where she got this from.
-Feinstein did receive 2420 calls, but saying she received "most" of them is just plain wrong.
+Feinstein did receive 2420 calls, but saying she received "most" of them is wrong.
 <br><br>
 > **"Sites like Tumblr, Mozilla and DuckDuckGo, which were listed as organizers, did nothing to their homepages."**